JonathanBout/SimpleCDN/README.md

 ![NuGet Version](https://img.shields.io/nuget/v/SimpleCDN)

 SimpleCDN is, well, a simple CDN server.
 Currently it is only tested for single-instance use, but I don't see any reasons why a load balancer wouldn't work.
-Be aware this CDN currently doesn't support any distributed caching, meaning both servers will build their own cache.
+With Redis you can make sure they have one single shared cache.

 ## How to run this?
 ### Using Docker